whanley/RDF-tutorial/graph-database-and-sparql-update/graph-databases-and-SPARQL-update.md

 ## Searching RDF with SPARQL

-SPARQL lets us translate heavily interlinked, graph data into normalized, tabular data with rows and columns you can open in programs like Excel, or import into a visualization suite such as [plot.ly](http://plot.ly) or [Palladio].
+SPARQL lets us translate heavily interlinked, graph data into normalized, tabular data with rows and columns you can open in programs like Excel, or import into a visualization suite such as [plot.ly](http://plot.ly) or [Palladio](http://palladio.designhumanities.org/).

 It is useful to think of a SPARQL query as a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) - a set of sentences with blanks in them.
 The database will take this query and find every set of matching statements that correctly fill in those blanks, returning the matching values to us as a table.
 Take this SPARQL query: